+Add something spicy to add to your hot-sauce loving friend’s collection this year.
+Adoboloco, founded in 2011 by a family in Maui, makes a pineapple habanero hot sauce with sun-ripened Hawaiian pineapples picked only two days before production.
 Today, they operate a community farm and supply dozens of local restaurants.
 Though this hot sauce is best enjoyed at Kihei Caffe in Maui, your friend can dash it on pizza, splash it in coleslaw, or slather it on pulled pork sandwiches at home while they plan their next trip to Hawai‘i.

 >> Read more: 9 Out-of-This-World Hot Sauces Worth Traveling For

 Made by glass artisans in Poland at a glass making company with a 100-plus-year-old history, these vintage-inspired champagne coupes come in nearly a dozen different colors from “Amber Smoke” to “Cobalt Blue” and can be purchased in sets of two or six.

 - Buy now: $100, goldbelly.com

 - Best for: New Yorkers at heart